cloudControl/documentation/Guides/PHP/Zend 2.md

 [...]
 ~~~

-### A Simple Controller and View

-To test the session handler the `IndexController` stores a username in the session and displays a personal greeting if the user has a session.
-It also has a nice helper function to initialize the session database table, that you already might have used during the local setup earlier.
+## Deploy the Zend 2 Example App to cloudControl

 After the short walkthrough of the code, lets go ahead and deploy the app to cloudControl.

-## Deploy the Zend 2 Example App to cloudControl

 Make sure to pick a unique and exciting `APP_NAME`.

 ~~~bash
 # create the application